Tuesday, 5 March 2013

 Director Ferdinando Baldi can only conjure up the routine, and when he does find more lyrical scenes, as in fifty women in white trying to escape on foot in the harsh desert terrain only to be hunted down by Domingo's men on horseback, the ludicrous proposition undermines the limited artistry.
 The Stelvio Cipriani music score also fails to move beyond the average.

 The acting performances are generally perfunctory.
 Anthony, wearing appropriately creepy lenses, is merely adequate in delivering wooden dialogue but better at the physical aspects of portraying a blind man overcoming a severe handicap to doggedly pursue his missing women.
-Ringo Starr does not embarrass himself from a performance perspective, although finding answers to explain what exactly it is that he is doing in this production to begin with is a different matter.
+Ringo Starr does not embarrass himself from a performance perspective, although it remains difficult to explain what he is doing in this production.
 Baldi makes the mistake of crafting physical appearances that are too similar for Starr and Lloyd Battista as Candy and Domingo, reducing any interesting distinction between the two brothers.

 Blindman aims for a niche, but wastefully scatters bullets all over the place, hitting no targets.